defra-design/aqie-design-history/app/posts/private-beta/sprint-eight.md

 ## What we focused on in sprint eight

-As a team we agreed the main points to focus on were:
+As a team, we agreed the main points to focus on were:

 * improving the health messaging based on feedback from the UKHSA
 * prioritising statutory pollutants and messaging around air pollution to set the story